 What to do next

 - Add the third-party identity provider authentication method to the Workspace ONE default access policy.
-See Managing Access Policies in Workspace ONE Access That Apply to Users
+See Managing Access Policies.

 - Edit the third-party identity provider's configuration to add the SAML Signing Certificate URL that you saved.